-The Greater Tubatse Municipality (GTM) is issuing this Request for Proposal (RFP) to solicit proposals from suitably qualified private sector service providers that have the technical and the financial capacity and strength to deliver an integrated solid waste management service for the Municipality.
-The service will include the rehabilitation towards closure of the current landfill in Burgersfort and the finance, design, construction, operation and maintenance of the Appiesdoorndraai landfill for the GTM.
-This RFP has a two objectives, (1) to shortlist bidding consortiums or joint ventures (JVs) that have the necessary technical expertise, sufficient financial commitment and who comply with GTM's Black Economic Empowerment (BEE) requirements (2) Evaluate proposals of the pre-qualified consortiums and or JVs in order to select a preferred bidder that the GTM will enter into negotiations with as a potential service provider to deliver an integrated waste management service.
+The Greater Tubatse Municipality (GTLM / Municipality) is issuing this Request for Proposal (RFP) to solicit proposals from suitably qualified private sector service providers that have the technical and the financial capacity and strength to deliver an integrated solid waste management service for the Municipality.
+The service will include the rehabilitation for closure of the current landfill in Burgersfort and the finance, design, construction, operation and maintenance of the Appiesdooringdraai landfill for the GTLM.
+This RFP has two objectives, (1) to shortlist bidding consortiums or joint ventures (JVs) that have the necessary technical expertise, sufficient financial commitment and who comply with GTLM's Black Economic Empowerment (BEE) requirements, (2) evaluate proposals of the pre-qualified consortiums and or JVs in order to select a preferred bidder that the GTLM will enter into negotiations with as a potential service provider to deliver an integrated solid waste management service.

-Submission of a Proposal commits the recipient designated as the preferred Bidder to enter into negotiations for an agreement in relation to the provision of the waste management service including the finance, design, construction and/or rehabilitation and operation and maintenance of the current and new landfill sites.
-However, neither the issuance of this RFP, nor any information in it, should be regarded as a commitment on the part of the GTM to any consortium to enter into a negotiated agreement.
+Submission of a proposal commits the preferred bidder to enter into negotiations for an agreement in relation to the provision of the waste management service including the finance, design, construction and/or rehabilitation and operation and maintenance of the current and new landfill sites hence forth referred to as project.
+However, neither the issuance of this RFP, nor any information in it, should be regarded as a commitment on the part of the GTLM to any consortium or JV to enter into a negotiated agreement.

-Receipt of this document does not confer any right on any consortium in respect of the tender process for the provision of waste management service and the finance, design, construction and/or rehabilitation and operation and maintenance of the current and new landfill sites to the GTM, or in respect of or against GTM or its advisors.
-The GTM may, in its absolute discretion, terminate any pre-qualified consortium's participation in the tender process or terminate or amend the tender process at any time, by appropriate notice, in writing.
+Receipt of this document does not confer any right on any consortium or JV in respect of the tender process for the provision of the project or in respect of or against GTLM or its advisors.
+The GTLM may, in its absolute discretion, terminate any pre-qualified consortiums or JV's participation in the tender process or terminate or amend the tender process at any time, by appropriate notice, in writing.

-The GTM and its advisors accept no liability for any loss incurred by any person(s) due to events or actions taken as a consequence of the preparation and dissemination of this RFP.
-Similarly, the GTM and its advisors accept no responsibility for the fairness, accuracy or completeness of any information or opinions, for any errors, omissions or misstatements, negligent or otherwise, made by any person in this RFP or any written or oral communication transmitted or made available at any time to any bidder or its advisers.
+The GTLM and its advisors accept no liability for any loss incurred by any person(s) due to events or actions taken as a consequence of the preparation and dissemination of this RFP.
+Similarly, the GTLM and its advisors accept no responsibility for the fairness, accuracy or completeness of any information or opinions, for any errors, omissions or misstatements, negligent or otherwise, made by any person in this RFP or any written or oral communication transmitted or made available at any time to any bidder or its advisers.

-This RFP may not be reproduced, furnished to any other person or firm, referred to, or used for any purpose other than as intended by the GTM.
+This RFP may not be reproduced, furnished to any other person or firm, referred to, or used for any purpose other than as intended by the GTLM.